 What Schema Markup Matters Most for AI Search?

-The schema types that matter most for AI search are FAQPage (350% citation increase), Organisation with sameAs (entity verification), Article with Author/Person (3x citation lift), Speakable (127% increase but under 10% adoption), HowTo, and BreadcrumbList.
+The schema types that matter most: FAQPage (350% citation increase), Organisation with sameAs (entity verification), Article with Author/Person (3x lift), Speakable (127% increase, under 10% adoption), HowTo, and BreadcrumbList.
 71% of pages cited by ChatGPT use structured data.
-The priority is not having schema — it is having the right schema.
+The priority is having the right schema, not just any schema.

 Schema priority ranking for AI search